vacu9708/WHO-AM-I/Diary at work/4. 2024.3/readme.md

 ## 3.11
 - Studied and practiced timers in Linux
 - Had an interview with the managing director about switching from an intern to a regular employee.
+# 3.12
+- Desinged a big picture according to the requirements of a linux module driver
+# 3.13
+- Wrote code according to the architecture(which includes hrtimer, spinlock in an interrupt, adding devices in a DTS, misc driver)
+# 3.14